ethereum/consensus-specs/specs/core/0_beacon-chain.md

     * `genesis_eth1_data.deposit_root` is the deposit root for the last deposit in `deposits`
     * `genesis_eth1_data.deposit_count = len(genesis_deposits)`

-*Note*: The function `is_genesis_trigger` has yet to be agreed by the community, and can be updated as necessary.
+*Note*: The function `is_genesis_trigger` has yet to be agreed upon by the community, and can be updated as necessary.
 We define the following testing placeholder:

 ```python
 def is_genesis_trigger(deposits: List[Deposit], timestamp: uint64) -> bool: